-Understanding Religion from Sociological Perspective
+Understanding Religion From a Sociological Perspective

 Applying the Sociological Perspective to Religion